BernardOforiBoateng/MovieLens-dataset-Analysis/README.md

 # MovieLens-dataset-Analysis

-As a Data Science graduate student with a passion for exploring the world of cinema through data, I embarked on an insightful journey with the MovieLens dataset.
+As a passionate movie enthusiast with a deep appreciation for the art of cinema, I embarked on an insightful journey with the MovieLens dataset.
 This comprehensive analysis delves into the rich tapestry of movie information, offering valuable insights into viewer preferences and film genres.

 **Exploring Movie Data:**